stonegold546/cohens_d_calculators/README.md

 Subscripts ending in `b` signify values from the null/base model, while those ending in `f` are values from the fitted model. `k` is the harmonic mean of cluster size, as recommended by Snijders & Bosker (1994, p.
 13) for unbalanced data.

-#### ICC
+#### ICCs

-The `ICC` (calculated from the null model) is also returned.
+The base-model `ICC` is also returned.
 This value may differ from the value in the ICC segment.
 If the variables used in this model contain any missing values, cases with missing values are deleted prior to running the null and fitted model.
 At times, this may remove entire clusters from the model.

+The `residual ICC` is calculated from the fitted random-intercepts model.

 #### Model convergence